jordanlab/STing/README.md

 By default, `make install` will install all the files in ```/usr/local/bin```, ```/usr/local/lib``` etc.  You can specify an installation prefix other than ```/usr/local``` using the ```--prefix``` options from ```./configure```, for instance ```./configure --prefix=$HOME```.
 Please check all the available options of ```./configure``` by executing ```./configure --help```.

 ## Quickstart guide

+### Pre-built MLST databases

+Pre-built MLST databases are provided here and updated weekly: https://github.com/jordanlab/STing_datasets

+We recommend building a new database each time STing is run, or daily if under continual use, to ensure the most up to date definitions as possible

 ### Typing